Decawave/mynewt-dw1000-core/README.md

 This project is destined to be up-streamed into the mynewt repo Q1 2018:

 * DW1000 Device Driver
 * DW1000 TWR Services
-* DW1000 AoA Services
-* DW1000 TDOA Services
-* DW1000 TDMA Services
 * DW1000 LWIP Driver
-* JSON API for register access and cmd/ctrl (see companion repo mynewt-dw1000-diag)
+* DW1000 CCP Driver
 * Example (see companion repo mynewt-dw1000-apps)

 ## Current BSPs and supported hardware